What tools and supports does CommonLit provide for English Language Learners?

 CommonLit also offers Guided Reading Mode (GRM) as a tool to support basic comprehension.
 GRM chunks the text into bite-sized pieces and asks students comprehension questions about what they've read before they can move on.
 Teachers can enable GRM for a whole class on a difficult text, or individually for students based on their need for differentiated support.

-Finally, teachers can also differentiate instruction by assigning texts and lessons at different grade/Lexile levels to individual students or groups of students based on their reading and writing abilities.
+Additionally, teachers can differentiate instruction by assigning texts and lessons at different grade/Lexile levels to individual students or groups of students based on their reading and writing abilities.
 To learn more about how to do this within CommonLit, please see the FAQ article "How do I assign a reading to a single student or small group of students?"

 Have a suggestion for further ways to support your students?
 Please email feedback@commonlit.org.